-If your child is ill and unable to attend school, please let us know as soon as possible on the first day of the illness.
-When your child returns to school, please send a written note explaining the reason for absence.
+If your child is ill and unable to attend school, please let us know as soon as possible on the first morning of the illness.
 If a child is taken ill during the school day, parents will be contacted to make arrangements for their child to go home.
 Permission for a child to leave the school premises during the school day, (e.g. to attend hospital appointments etc.) where possible, must be requested in advance, with appointment cards presented.